Hristo Bonev

-Hristo Atanasov Bonev (Христо Aтанасов Бонев; born 3 February 1947), also known as Zuma (Зума), is a Bulgarian footballer manager and former player who last managed Lokomotiv Plovdiv in the Bulgarian A PFG.
-One of the greatest Bulgarian footballers, Bonev was renowned for his vision and technique.
+Hristo Atanasov Bonev (Христо Aтанасов Бонев; born 3 February 1947), also known as Zuma (Зума), is a Bulgarian football manager and former player who last managed Lokomotiv Plovdiv in the Bulgarian A PFG.
+One of the greatest Bulgarian men's footballers, Bonev was renowned for his vision and technique.

 Club career

-Bonev started his career at Lokomotiv Plovdiv in 1964 where he played until 1981 with a brief spell at CSKA Sofia in 1967.
+Bonev started his career at Lokomotiv Plovdiv in 1964 where he played until 1980 with a brief spell at CSKA Sofia in 1967.
 During his spell at Lokomotiv Plovdiv, he became their star player, while also was called to play for the national team.

-In 1981 he moved to Greece to play for AEK Athens.
-In AEK, his offer was meager, due to his knee injury, which, among other things, cost him his career.
-He stayed at AEK for 1 and a half years completing 10 official appearances.
-He left in the summer of 1982 suffering from a knee injury, although events proved that he wanted to try his luck in England and Oxford United offered him a trial but with a better-paying contract option.
-In order to obtain his freedom then, he convinced the president of the club Zafiropoulos by proposing his compatriot Angel Kolev with a small amount of money, but just like Bonev, he didn't help the team.
+In October 1980 Bonev moved to Greece and agreed to play for AEK Athens, in a 1+1 year deal which was effective from July 1981.
+After the signing of his contract on October 15, he left Greece and returned in December of the same year to start training with the team.
+From that period until he formally joined the club's roster, he participated only in friendly matches.
+Due to his knee injury his offer at AEK was meager, making only 10 appearances throughout the season.
+In the summer of 1982, AEK did not enable the option of the renewal in his contract and thus Bonev left the club.
+Furthermore in order to ensure his freedom then, he convinced the president of the club, Andreas Zafiropoulos by proposing as his replacement his compatriot Angel Kolev with a small amount of money.

+After AEK he tried his luck in England, where Oxford United offered him a trial but with a better-paying contract option.
 The experiment in England did not catch on, as Bonev was betrayed by his knee and so he left Oxford with just 3 appearances in pre-season friendlies.

 He returned to Lokomotiv Plovdiv to end his career in 1984 at the age of 37.
 Bonev has played in 404 games and has scored 180 goals in the A group for Lokomotiv Plovdiv.
-He has played also 14 games and has scored 6 goals in the UEFA Cup with the smurfs.
+He has played also 14 games and has scored 6 goals in the UEFA Cup with "The Smurfs" (the nickname of Lokomotiv Plovdiv).
 Bonev won the Cup of the Soviet Army in 1983, he is also vice-champion of Bulgaria for 1973, with two more bronze medals won - in 1969 and 1974.